-Our selection of high-quality vortex pumps are designed to suit a range of projects – from light industrial and building services projects, through to residential pump stations.
+Our GPV range of high quality vortex pumps are designed to suit a range of projects from light industrial and building services, through to commercial and wastewater applications.

 Many submersible water pumps are only designed to be used with clean water.
-They include an impeller, which works like a shovel to pump out the water.
-However, as liquids and particles are constantly passing through the vanes of the impeller, over time it becomes worn and less effective at its job.
-This means you'll need to replace your pump at more regular intervals, when abrasives are present.
+They operate within a closed multi-vane impeller, to pump out the water.
+However, as liquids and particles are constantly passing through the vanes of the impeller restricting the size of solids that can be pumped without blocking.
+Over time the clearances become worn and the pump less effective as its job.

-Vortex pumps are designed for use with dirty water, as their design reduces the amount of contact the impeller has with the water – instead, the impeller uses centrifugal force to pump out the water.
+Vortex pumps are designed for use with dirty water, as their design reduces the amount of contact the impeller has with the water and solids in suspensions.
+Instead, the impeller creates a swirling vortex to pump out the water.
 Wear is therefore greatly reduced and your pump will last for a longer amount of time.
-Vortex pumps also require little maintenance and are more reliable, making them suitable for storm water, effluent or trade waste applications, and are frequently used for residential or light commercial settings.
+Vortex pumps also require little maintenance and are more reliable, making them suitable for stormwater, effluent or trade waste applications, and are frequently used for residential or light commercial settings.

 The channel pumps difference

 Channel pumps are another design that works well in dirty water applications.
-A channel impeller does make contact with the dirty water, but the large free passage of the impeller allows the abrasives to pass through the vanes of the impeller.
-The impeller is often made from hi wearing materials such as flame hardened cast iron to increase the durability of the pump.
+A channel impeller has a single spiral vane that does not make contact the dirty water, but the large free passage of the impeller allows soft solids and abrasive particles to pass through the impeller.

 Browse our range of vortex and channel pumps today

-We stock a whole range of dirty water pumps, including submersible vortex pumps which minimise the risk of clogging, vortex submersible pumps and channel impeller pumps that pass larger solids.
-Not sure which one you require?
+We stock a whole range of dirty water pumps, including submersible vortex pumps which minimize the risk of clogging, vortex submersible pumps and channel impeller pumps that pass larger solids.
+If you’re not sure which you require, contact Global Water.
 Before you buy, why not check with us to see what you need?
-Alternatively, ask us about our entire packaged pump stations, which are manufactured by us and provide you with everything you require.
+Alternatively, ask us about our entire packaged pump stations, which are manufactured by us and provide you with a complete solution to your wastewater pumping needs.

 Contact us today

-Here at Global Water, we have 40 years' experience offering support for a range of projects throughout South Australia and internationally.
+Here at Global Water we have over 40 years’ experience offering support for a range of projects throughout South Australia and internationally.